 - Go to the web page to be updated (e.g. bfa.sdsu.edu)

-- Login to OU Campus From Direct Edit link in page footer ‘Last Updated MM/DD/YY’, enter: SDSUid credentials
+- Login procedures from Direct Edit link in page footer ‘Last Updated MM/DD/YY’, enter: SDSUid credentials

 - When in Edit View of the editor, snippets will not look the same as they do on the live site.
 Instead, they will be displayed as a “Snippet Edit Table,” only displaying the content of the snippet, not the styling.